 Samsung is not our go-to brand for security cameras.
 We previously reviewed the Samsung SmartCam HD Plus, SmartCam HD Outdoor, and some of their baby monitors.
-The cameras are average at best; they have good resolutions, night vision, local and cloud storage, and security features, but they often lack home automation integrations and their smartphone app is poorly rated.
-Plus, they're almost as expensive as our top picks, but offer fewer features.
+The cameras are average at best; they have good video resolutions, night vision, local and cloud storage, and security features, but they often lack home automation integrations, and their smartphone app is poorly rated.
+Plus, they're almost as expensive as our top picks while offering fewer features.
 So when Samsung announced the launch of the Wisenet-SmartCam A1 security camera system, I was curious.
 Will it change the game for the company?
 Will it finally be the Samsung camera to wow us?

 - Works inside and outside

 - Indoor camera only pans when connected to the panning station

 Image and Video Quality

 There are two cameras plus one hub in the Wisenet-SmartCam A1 system.

 The Station Hub is capable of pairing with one Wisenet indoor camera and seven Wisenet outdoor cameras.
 As a central hub, it controls the arming and disarming of the cameras connected to it.
 You can even schedule it to arm certain cameras at certain times.
 Aside from being a hub, the Station Hub serves as local storage for the cameras connected to it.
 The storage isn't built-in, but you can add your own microSD card (up to 128GB).
 The Station Hub does need to be plugged into an outlet, and must remain connected to Wi-Fi or Ethernet.

 The second component of the Wisenet A1 system is the indoor camera, named the Station Camera.
 The Station Camera is a puck-shaped camera that can sit on top of the Station Hub.
 Together they form an ultimate indoor camera that pans up to 350° and kind of looks like Angee.
 The indoor camera can even track and follow motion on its own.